y15a/experiments/predict-tweet/README.md

 **Your own data**: If you'd like to use your own data create a single file `input.txt` and place it into a folder in `data/`.
 For example, `data/some_folder/input.txt`.

+## Tweets Data
+Data for the entire collection of your past tweets can be found on [Twitter](https://twitter.com/settings/account).
+When the data is ready, download it to a suitable location.

+It is a zipped CSV file, containing metadata such as timestamp as well as the tweet body.
+To make the text data compatible with train.py, perform some processing so that you get one single file containing all of your tweets, possibly line-separated.

 ## Sampling